AURQUIZ/Web-Crawler/README.md

 # Google Web-Crawler
 Group project for CS 398 (Undergrad Research) at University of Illinois at Chicago.

+A Google web-cralwer to retrieve 100 links for each query.

 Group members:
 Alexis Urquiza,